-Awesome, but Impractical: The Mars + Black Dog combo gives you a gun.
+The Mars + Black Dog combo gives you a gun.
 Range and damage go through the roof, but it takes forever to fire (and put away) and you need to be on the ground to use it note Try it- you can jump off the highest drop in the game and pull out said gun at the top, and it won't fire until you hit the floor.
-Perhaps Nathan is not confident with firearms?)

 Special mention goes to the DSS combo of Venus and Griffon, which increases intelligence by 25% while it's in use.
 The problem?
 It drains magic at the rate of 4 per second, and you recover mana each second equal to (intelligence / 100).
 This means that with 400 INT after using it, it would exactly negate your mana regen.
-In order to use it effectively, you need at least 800 INT with it activated (which you'll almost never have on a standard playthrough, because at that point, you're well into level 50, at least before items are factored in).
-Although, in one NewGamePlus mode, it becomes something of a GameBreaker.
+In order to use it effectively, you need at least 640 base INT with it activated (which you'll almost never have on a standard playthrough, because at that point, you're well into level 50, at least before items are factored in).

-Not quite; to have 800 INT with the combo active, your base INT would have to be 640.
-That means you're regaining 6 mana per second without the combo active, as opposed to only 4 per second with the combo active (8 per second, minus 4 per second from the combo itself).
-It won't actually pay for itself until your base INT is at least 1600; even in the NewGamePlus mode in question, you won't achieve that much INT (without items) until level 31, at which point you could quite feasibly have already beaten the game.
+Even then, it won't actually pay for itself until your base INT is at least 1600; even in the Magician mode, you won't achieve that much INT (without items) until level 31, at which point you could quite feasibly have already beaten the game.

 Back That Light Up: Basically, playing this on the original GBA is not recommended.
 Fortunately, just about any other system that plays GBA, from the SP (even the older frontlit SP is an improvement) to the DS Lite, solves this problem.